Mullgate

 That flow matters because Mullgate is not trying to hide routing.
 It is trying to make routing legible.

-In practice, that means the DNS or /etc/hosts mapping is part of the route contract.
+In practice, that means the DNS or /etc/hosts mapping is part of the route contract in published-routes, while selector syntax is part of the route contract in inline-selector.

 Operational surfaces